MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

 ## The in-client Performance Profiler and the AL Profiler

-The in-client Performance Profiler features, which are described in this article, are a simplified version of the AL Profiler for the AL Language extension in Visual Studio Code.
+The in-client Performance Profiler features, which are described in this article, are a simplified version of the AL Profiler for AL in Visual Studio Code.
 Using the performance profiling editor view in Visual Studio Code, you can investigate the time spent on a process using top-down and bottom-up call stack views and drill-down further into advanced data for the specific snapshot.
 For more information, see [AL Profiler Overview](/dynamics365/business-central/dev-itpro/developer/devenv-al-profiler-overview).

 ## See Also